collective/mr.bob/README.rst

 TODO
 ====

+- [high] Write template for quickstarter to write new templates
 - [high] Ignore .mrbob.ini by default when rendering
-- [high] Write template for quickstarter to write new templates
 - [high] Write a sample template to start with (foobar template)
-- [high] Write usermanual/developermanual (diagram how it works)
 - [medium] Ability to configure what to ignore when copying templates in bobconfig
 - [medium] validate questions being answered through config files
 - [medium] better format print questions output